-The NAIS is a multichannel aerosol instrument for measurement of size and mobility distributions of aerosol particles and air ions in the atmosphere.
+The NAIS is a multichannel aerosol instrument for the measurement of size and mobility distributions of aerosol particles and air ions in the atmosphere.

 The NAIS consists of two multichannel electrical mobility analyzer columns operating in parallel.
-The columns differ by the polarity of the ions measured, but are otherwise identical.
+The columns differ by the polarity of the ions measured but are otherwise identical.
 The aerosol is mobility-classified in the mobility analyzers and measured in parallel with an array of 25 electrometers in both columns.

-Both columns have a software controlled sample preconditioning unit in front of the analyzers, which allows the instrument to switch between detecting either naturally charged particles (ions) or all particles (including the uncharged fraction) by using unipolar charging.
+Both columns have a software-controlled sample preconditioning unit in front of the analyzers, which allows the instrument to switch between detecting either naturally charged particles (ions) or all particles (including the uncharged fraction) by using unipolar charging.

 The two similar measurement columns with opposite polarity in parallel allow the NAIS to detect variations of natural electric charge balance in the atmosphere and possible effects of electric charge polarity on charging of nanometer size aerosol.

 |Particle distribution||from ~2 to 40 nm|

 (from 0.8 to 40 nm size equivalent)

 |Time Resolution||1 second|